ElkaW77/Discord-bot-CapBot/README.md

 ## CapBot

-posts Cap Emoji in Chat
+* posts Cap Emoji in Chat, a text contains "Cap"
+* responds to specific Id with Cap Emoji